 To maximize longevity, the modern beehive by Dadant is constructed of Ponderosa Pine sourced exclusively from the Northwestern US.
 Each piece is hand-selected, moisture metered and precision milled at our woodenware plant in Polson, Montana to ensure the highest quality end product.

 A basic configuration for a hive consists of seven components: a hive stand, bottom board, hive body, queen excluder, honey super, inner cover, and a hive cover.

 1. Hive Stand

 A hive stand functions to elevate the hive off of the ground.
 This keeps the bottom board dry and helps to insulate the hive.
-While some beekeepers opt to create their own hive stands, Dadant sells a variety of styles including wooden hive stands, stainless steel hive stands and our newest hive stand made from recycled materials.
+While some beekeepers opt to create their own hive stands, Dadant sells a variety of styles including wooden hive stands, stainless steel hive stands and our newest Ultimate Hive Stand made from recycled materials.

 2. Bottom Board